Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 10. Cocker Pug (Pug x Cocker Spaniel)

-Cocker Pugs grow to a medium size, weighing between 15 and 25 pounds and growing up to 11 to 14 inches tall.
-The coat for this species tends to be thick and short to medium in length.
+Cocker Pugs grow to medium size, weighing between 15 and 25 pounds and reaching 11 to 14 inches tall.
+The coat tends to be thick and short to medium in length.

 11. Docker (Dachshund x Cocker Spaniel)

 This dog stands out due to their big paws, short legs, and long body.
-These features are common with a Dachshund breed.
-Picking long, wavy ears and a more proportionate body from the Spaniel, the Docker is a popular dog breed.
+These features are common in a Dachshund.
+With the long, wavy ears and more proportionate body from the Spaniel, the Docker is a unique pup.

-Dockers need early socialization and persistent training as they mature.
+Dockers need early socialization and consistent training as they mature.
 They make good pets for families and enjoy plenty of attention.
-Socialization is essential, mainly because these dogs tend to be over-protective and have some form of aggression toward strangers.
-When they feel threatened, expect them to put their paws to use.
+Socialization is essential because Dockers can be wary of strangers.

 12. Siberian Cocker (Siberian Husky x Cocker Spaniel)

 If you breed a Siberian Husky and a Cocker Spaniel, you get a Siberian Cocker.
-This breed is strikingly beautiful with their miniature Husky look that blends with traditional hunting dog features.
-Dogs under this breed sometimes inherit the blue eyes of a Husky or get two different colored eyes.
+They’re strikingly beautiful with their miniature Husky and traditional hunting dog features.
+Siberian Cockers can inherit the blue eyes of a Husky or get two different-colored eyes.

 Siberian Cockers are sociable creatures, making them great companions.
-They also tend to be very energetic, requiring you to set apart at least 60 to 90 minutes for intense exercise.
-If you live in an apartment, you can keep one of these as long as you provide them with play sessions and regular walks.
+They’re also very energetic, requiring you to set apart at least 60 to 90 minutes for intense exercise.
+If you live in an apartment, you can keep one of these if you provide them with play sessions and regular walks.

 13. Cockerhua (Chihuahua x Cocker Spaniel)

 Also known as a Chi-Spaniel, this little canine friend is adorable.
 The dog is a crossbreed between a Cocker Spaniel and a Chihuahua.
-Just like the parent, the Chihuahua, this dog has a lot of character and attitude.
-When living with a family, this dog is affectionate and tends to crave attention.
+Just like the Chihuahua, this dog has a lot of character and attitude.
+When living with a family, the Cockerhua is affectionate and craves attention.
 Also, if left alone for extended periods, the dog gets anxious.

 The Cockerhua is one of the smallest Cocker Spaniel mixes.
 They typically weigh between 10 and 20 pounds and grow to 8 to 13 inches tall.
-The dog takes up physical traits from both parents, such as long wavy ears and little eyes.
+The dog inherits physical traits from both parents, such as long wavy ears and little eyes.

 divider-dog